Wendy Mass: Early life

-College
+Education

 As an English major at Tufts University, Mass continued to develop her writing skills.
 Mass mainly wrote short stories throughout college, and after graduation she moved to Los Angeles, where she tried her hand at a multitude of writing businesses, including assisting a literary agent, and at a television casting company, editor of a magazine, and a script reader for a film producer.
 Mass realized she wanted to inspire pre-teens, teens, and adults by writing books for children, teens, and adults.
 She moved back to her New Jersey hometown and while writing, worked as a book editor, operating out of New York City and Connecticut.
 She has a master's degree in creative writing from California State University, Long Beach and a Doctor of Letters degree from Drew University.

 Honors and awards

-Mass has published 29 novels for children and teens.
+Mass has published 31 novels for children and teens.
 She won the American Library Association (ALA) Schneider Family Book Award for her children's book A Mango-Shaped Space in 2004.
+In 2011, she won the Black Eyed Susan Award from The Maryland Association of School Librarians for 11 Birthdays.
 She won the American Library Association Award (best books for the teenage selection), New York Public, and New York Public Library Best Books for the teenage designation, Great Lakes Book Award and Michigan State award, and has since won 11 state book awards.

 Personal life

-Mass and her family currently resides in New Jersey with their dog and two cats.
-Her family includes her husband and twins.
+Mass currently resides in New Jersey with her family.